erasterukundo/greater-installer/docs/STEP_01_UBUNTU_PREPARATION.md

 None.

-The step only installs required Ubuntu packages.
+This step only installs required Ubuntu packages.

 ---